hewliyang/hewliyang.com/src/content/fast-food.md

 Headers are set exactly like how a Chrome web browser makes the request to validate our identity.

-> You may refer to the source code on [GitHub](https://github.com/hewliyang/misc/blob/main/msia-fastfood/utils/scraper.py) for the remaining functions.

 ## Plotting the Data

 Requirements: